CubicrootXYZ/RemindMe/README.md

 ## 🔍 How to use the bot

-After you have installed the bot he will invite every user in the config in a channel.
-Accept the invite and you are ready to interact with him.
+After you have installed the bot it will invite every user in the config in a channel.
+Accept the invite and you are ready to interact with it.

 ### New Reminder